kathenas/alma_mater/alma_mater_guide_notes.md

 ## Overview-ISH

-A series of ongoing blog posts to:
+An ongoing series of blog posts to:

 * Showcase diverse uses of AlmaLinux.
 * Showcase diversity of AlmaLinux user base.